wavefrontHQ/docs/pages/doc/maintenance_windows_managing.md

 ![set maintenance window scope](/images/maint_window_2.png)

-{% include note.html content="Maintenance windows that are refined by point tags, sources, or source tags *do not* apply to alerts in NO DATA state." %}
+{% include note.html content="Maintenance windows that are refined by point tags, sources, or source tags **do not** apply to alerts that are in NO DATA state due to invalid sources." %}

 #### Step 3 (Optional): Specify Alternate Alert Targets